CLIENTS OFTEN ASK US, ‘HOW MUCH INSURANCE COVERAGE SHOULD I HAVE TO PROTECT MYSELF IN THE EVENT OF INJURY?’.

-- Your premiums will not go up if you make a PIP claim.
+- Your premiums will not go up if you make a personal injury protection claim.

 - Also, your insurance company will not seek any reimbursement back from you upon paying out this money on your behalf.
 Ordinarily anytime an insurance company — health insurance or auto insurance company — pays your medical bills, they expect to be reimbursed for those payments if you receive money in the form of a settlement or judgment against the defendant or the defendant’s insurance company.

-- So, with PIP, you really get a double recovery.
+- So, with personal injury protection, you really get a double recovery.
 Your insurance company pays for your medical bills, and the defendant’s insurance company pays for your medical bills, but your insurance company doesn’t ask for a reimbursement of the money they have paid out for you.

-Personal injury attorneys in our firm have seen policies that have $5,000 or $10,000 of PIP coverage.
+Our personal injury attorneys in Hagerstown and Frederick, MD, have seen policies that have $5,000 or $10,000 of PIP coverage.
 We suggest that anyone buying an auto policy should try to secure $10,000 of PIP coverage.
 This way you know you will at least have the first $10,000 of your medical bills (and possibly lost wages) covered with no questions asked.

-As always, if you can afford even more PIP coverage, you should buy it.
+As always, if you can afford even more personal injury protection coverage, you should buy it.